ShivanshRakesh/time-varying-weathering-in-texture-space/README.md

 # Time-varying weathering in Texture Space

 This project is an implementation of [this paper](https://www.cs.tau.ac.il/~dcor/articles/2016/TW.pdf).

-Given an input image of a weathered texture, this project aims to synthesise a series of textures emulating a weathering and de-weathering processes, yielding a time-varying texture without any human interaction.
+We have also used [this paper](https://people.eecs.berkeley.edu/~efros/research/quilting/quilting.pdf) for the Quilting Algorithm.

 ### Objective

+Given an input image of a weathered texture, this project aims to synthesize a series of textures emulating weathering and de-weathering processes, yielding a time-varying texture (like in the images below).

 ![](/images/example.png)